 The Next Steps

-Although the process can seem simple, unfortunately this doesn’t always go as planned when the name change is contested by one of the parties.
-If you are unsure about the situation you are in or have very specific circumstances that you would like to get an opinion on, we have designated experts here who are trained in name changes.
-Please call our office to set up a FREE 30-minute consultation and thank you for your attention to this blog.
+Although the process can seem simple, unfortunately, this doesn't always go as planned when one of the parties' names changes is contested.
+If you are unsure about your situation or have particular circumstances that you would like to get an opinion on, we have designated experts trained in name changes.
+Please call our office to set up a FREE 30-minute consultation, and thank you for your attention to this blog.